yunx-z/CoI-Agent/README.md

 # Sementic scholor api, it should be filled
 SEMENTIC_SEARCH_API_KEY: ""

+is_azure : True # if false, it is openai

+# set it if you set is_azure to True
 AZURE_OPENAI_ENDPOINT : ""
 AZURE_OPENAI_KEY : ""
 AZURE_OPENAI_API_VERSION : ""

+# set it if you set is_azure to False
 OPENAI_API_KEY: ""
 OPENAI_BASE_URL: ""